rx-mind/angular-plugins/libs/entity-component-store/README.md

 - `mapOne` - Updates one entity in the collection by defining a map function.
 - `map` - Updates multiple entities in the collection by defining a map function.

+Each entity updater accepts a partial state, or a partial updater function as an optional second argument.

 Usage:

 ```ts